dnjackson/eos/content/posts/distillation.md

 <!-- *v 1.0; Daniel Jackson, January 26, 2022* -->

 This article summarizes the key ideas in the book *The Essence of Software*.
 It is not intended to be understandable by itself.
 It gives almost no examples, makes claims without justifying them, and cites almost no related work.
-And, I'll admit, it's probably not that much fun to read.
+And it's not nearly so much fun to read as the book :-).
 But, hey, at least it's short(ish)!

+If you haven't read the book, I recommend that you don't start with this, but watch my [ACM talk](/posts/acm-tech-talk/) instead.
+But perhaps you don't really want to read the book, and just want to be able to hold your own at a cocktail party showing off your sophistication in software design.
+In that case, this may be for you.

-If you've read the book, this summary may be a useful reminder of its ideas to help you solidify them in your mind; if you haven't read it yet, it may give you a sense of what to expect (at least content-wise: the book is more fun, I hope!).
+If you've read the book, this summary should be a useful reminder of the key ideas, to help you solidify them in your mind and relate them to other approaches.
+In this sense, it augments the shorter list of provocative questions in Chapter 12 of the book.

-This summary assumes a fairly extensive background in software design and development.
+A final warning before you jump in: this summary assumes a fairly extensive background in software design and development.
 The book itself is aimed at a broader audience, introduces the ideas more gently by way of example, and relegates the harder technical stuff to end notes.

 ### Defining Software Design